 Cabana Cafe is open to non-hotel guests for breakfast and lunch.
 Just make sure you reserve a table far in advance.
 We saw online that we missed Hailey and Justin Bieber here by one day!

 Give yourself the celebrity treatment by going on a shopping spree down Melrose Avenue.
-Your mission: to find a glamorous outfit for your evening out.
+Your mission: to find a fabulous outfit for your evening out.
 You will find plenty of boutique shops and vintage stores down Melrose Ave, which runs from Beverly Hills to West Hollywood.

 The shopping route: